 Wee Deliver Post Office Elementary – Wee Deliver postal system for students K-6.
 Students can write and “mail” letters to other students or staff members.
 Students sort the mail and deliver it weekly.

 PEAK – ( formally known as SADD)

-Empowers and mobilizes students and adult allies to engage in positive change through leadership and smart decision-making.
+Mission statement: empowers and mobilizes students and adult allies to engage in positive change through leadership and smart decision-making.
 Goals: To develop and implement positive healthy experiences for students to discover and embrace rather then engage in destructive behaviors.